CLOSED CHURCHES WITHIN THE

 preaching is reported to have begun here in 1835.
 A class was organized in 1850, with preaching

-George Shaffer resulted in 66 conversions, which led to the building of the
+Shaffer resulted in 66 conversions, which led to the building of the present

-donated by the Masters family and members donated lumber that was saw free of
+the Masters family and members donated lumber that was saw free of charge at

-charge at Sylvester Sorber’s saw mill – bringing the total cost for the
+Sylvester Sorber’s saw mill – bringing the total cost

 dedication occurred 10/5/1884.
 A social